kapilk05/kapilk05/README.md

 </h1>

 <div align="center">
-  I’m a Full StackWeb and Ui-Ux developer.
+  I’m a Full StackWeb and Ui-Ux developer.<br>
-  Also a 3⭐ coder on codechef
+  Also a 3⭐ coder on codechef<br>
   Codechef id - bytehacker

  </div>